 Then click on the July sheet and enter the following:

 We now need to create a new worksheet.
-So click on the New Worksheet icon at the bottom of Excel, the one to the right of July in the image below (Excel 2013 users should click the plus symbol again):
+So click on the New Worksheet icon at the bottom of Excel, the one to the right of July in the image below (Excel 2013 and 2016 users should click the plus symbol again):

 The new worksheet will be called Sheet4 by default.
 Rename it to Annual Total, and your workbook will look like this at the bottom (If your new worksheet is not at the end, hold down your left mouse button on the worksheets name.
 Keep it held down and drag to the end):